 Highlighting policy uncertainty and risks: Communicating uncertainty about the likely evolution of the economy and the resulting policy path is essential.
 In our view, limited modifications to current FOMC practice could lead to significant improvements.
 Again, we look at the SEP.
-Publication currently occurs in two steps, with indicators of the uncertainty in the projections delayed by several weeks.
+Publication currently occurs in two steps, with indicators of the uncertainty in the projections appearing with the minutes several weeks after the meeting for which they are prepared.
 This delay leads to what we view as an excessive public focus on the median projection.